The COVID-19 vaccine's next-generation RNA platforms and mRNA

 - Vaccine Manufacturing and Distribution - Vaccines R&D 2026 (France)

-- Vaccine Research and Development - VACCINES WORLD 2025 (Germany)
+- Vaccine Research and Development - Vaccine Immunology 2026 (France)

 - Vaccine Safety and Pharmacovigilance - Vaccines R&D 2026 (France)